 Stormy Daniels testifies during day 13 of Trump’s New York hush money trial

-As Daniels testifies about her alleged affair with Donald Trump, defence lawyers push unsuccessfully to declare a mistrial in the case.
+As Daniels testified about her alleged affair with Donald Trump, defence lawyers pushed unsuccessfully to declare a mistrial in the case.

-Her story is at the heart of the hush money criminal trial against former United States President Donald Trump.
+Her story is at the heart of the criminal hush-money trial against former United States President Donald Trump.

 And on Tuesday, Stormy Daniels finally took the witness stand, becoming the highest profile person to date to testify in the historic New York trial.